 The Access and Equity Committee was formed to support the College in fostering inclusive access to education for students from underrepresented groups, and removing any limitations related to socioeconomic background, race, religion, gender or sexuality.
 Equally, the Committee will assist the College in promoting staff diversity, supporting women to advance their careers, recruiting and retaining indigenous staff, and creating an inclusive and safe work environment where all staff are treated with respect.

 N.B.
 The Access & Equity Committee was dissolved at their 01/2017 meeting.
-They will be reconstituted under a new Associate Dean (Diversity & Inclusion) in Q2/2017.
+They will be reconstituted under a new Associate Dean (Diversity & Inclusion).

 Working Groups & Other